Bush Fire Bulletin

 ISSN: 2206-3609 (Online)

-Postal mailing (free): Email your postal details to email@example.com.
+Postal mailing is free.
+Email your postal details to email@example.com.

-Every issue of the Bush Fire Bulletin has a handy Liftout poster in the centre pages.
-These posters are designed to be pulled out and displayed in the brigade stations, but they can prove useful in a variety of settings.
-A printable PDF version of each Liftout is also available for use on the Bush Fire Bulletin Liftouts page.
+Every issue of the Bush Fire Bulletin has a handy liftout poster in the centre pages.
+These posters are designed to be pulled out and displayed in brigade stations, but they can prove useful in a variety of settings.
+A printable PDF version of each liftout is also available for use on the Bush Fire Bulletin liftouts page.